THE POSTAL HISTORY OF ICAO

 The value of these stations for the secondary purposes, namely search and rescue services, had also been amply demonstrated since the inception of the network and would continue to be so during its lifetime.
 Their use for such purposes was illustrated, for instance, by a dramatic rescue at sea on 14 October 1947 for the American-owned Boeing 314 flying boat Bermuda Sky Queen, carrying sixty-nine passengers flying from Foynes, Ireland to Gander, Newfoundland.
 Gale force winds had slowed her progress and the aircraft was running low on fuel.
 Too far from Newfoundland and unable to make it back to Ireland, Captain Charles Martin decided to fly toward USCGC Bibb (WPG-31) which was on Ocean Station Charlie in the North Atlantic.
 The plane’s captain decided to ditch and have his passengers and crew picked up by Bibb.
 In 10-meter seas, the transfer had been both difficult and dangerous.
 The rescue made headlines throughout the country and upon their arrival in Boston, Bibb and her crew received a hero’s welcome for having saved all those aboard the ditched Bermuda Sky Queen.
 This act of rescue remained an epic story in the annals of lifesaving at sea and was not the only example.

 On Friday, 27 February 1953, the United States Coast Guard Cutter "Coos Bay", rescued the ten-man crew of a U. S. Navy Patrol aircraft which was forced down in the North Atlantic.
-The “Coos Bay" is one of the 25 ships used to maintain the ICAO Ocean Station Network in the North Atlantic
+The “Coos Bay" is one of the 25 ships used to maintain the ICAO Ocean Station Network in the North Atlantic.

 The 1949 North Atlantic Ocean Stations (NAOS) Agreement (originally expiring on 1 July 1953 and extended for one year by a special protocol signed in the summer of 1952) was revised by the Fourth Conference on the North Atlantic Ocean Stations which was convened in Paris from 9 to 25 February 1954.
 Under the revised Agreement and for reasons of economy, only nine weather stations served by 21 vessels would be maintained in the North Atlantic.